 KRA TAX Investigations (Investigation and enforcement)

-Tax investigations involve inquiries into the tax affairs of a taxpayer where the Commissioner has reasonable cause to believe that a taxpayer is involved in tax evasion and violation of revenue laws.
+Investigation and enforcement or Tax investigations involve inquiries into the tax affairs of a taxpayer where the Commissioner has reasonable cause to believe that a taxpayer is involved in tax evasion and violation of revenue laws

 Once investigations commence, the Department obtains the facts and evidence needed to establish the elements of criminal activity with a view to prosecuting the perpetrators and recover the taxes.